cozodb/pycozo/README.md

 [![pypi](https://img.shields.io/pypi/v/pycozo)](https://pypi.org/project/pycozo/)

-Python client and Jupyter helper for [CozoDB](https://github.com/cozodb/cozo).
+Python client and Jupyter helper for [CozoDB](https://www.cozodb.org).

 This document describes how to set up Cozo in Python.
-To learn how to use CozoDB (CozoScript), follow the [tutorial](https://github.com/cozodb/cozo-docs/blob/main/tutorial/tutorial.ipynb) first and then read the [manual](https://cozodb.github.io/current/manual/).
-You can run all the queries described in the tutorial with an in-browser DB [here](https://cozodb.github.io/wasm-demo/) if you prefer not installing anything on your machine.
+To learn how to use CozoDB (CozoScript), follow the [tutorial](https://docs.cozodb.org/en/latest/tutorial.html).
+You can run all the queries described in the tutorial with an in-browser DB [here](https://www.cozodb.org/wasm-demo/).

 ## Install